 “This powerful new tool will enable public health scientists in research establishments, public health agencies, healthcare services, and diagnostic companies around the world to help further understanding of infectious diseases, starting with the coronavirus,” said Derrick Crook, Professor of Microbiology in the Nuffield Department of Medicine at the University of Oxford.

-“The Global Pathogen Analysis System will help to establish a global common standard for assembling and analysing this new virus, as well as other microbial threats to public health.
+“The Global Pathogen Analysis System will help to establish a global common standard for assembling and analyzing this new virus, as well as other microbial threats to public health.
 This adds a new dimension in our ability to process pathogen data.
-We are excited to partner with Oracle to further our research using this cutting-edge technology platform.”
+We are excited to partner with Oracle to further our research using this cutting-edge technology platform,” added Crook.

-First used for tuberculosis, SP3 has been repurposed to unify, standardise, analyse, and compare sequence data of SARS-CoV-2, yielding annotated genomic sequences and identifying new variants and those of concern.
+First used for tuberculosis, SP3 has been repurposed to unify, standardize, analyze, and compare sequence data of SARS-CoV-2, yielding annotated genomic sequences and identifying new variants and those of concern.
 SP3’s processing capability has been enhanced with extensive new development work from Oracle, enabling high performance and security plus 7 by 24 worldwide availability of the SP3 system in the Oracle Cloud.
-The SP3 system will now deliver comprehensive and standardised results of COVID-19 analyses within minutes of submission on an international scale.
+The SP3 system will now deliver comprehensive and standardized results of COVID-19 analyses within minutes of submission on an international scale.
 The results will be shared with countries around the globe in a secure environment.

 “The opportunity of applying systematic examination for genetic variants in a range of pathogens will have major benefits for global public health.
 This program, with Oracle as a partner, takes us a step closer to this goal,” said Sir John Bell, Regius Professor of Medicine at the University of Oxford.